jlzhjp/kbswitch/README.md

 ﻿# kbswitch

-> a simple commandline utility that helps you switch keyboard layout in Windows
+a command line utility that helps you switch keyboard layout in Windows, especially made for vim.

 ## Usage